-We maintain a robust capital structure, with a responsible mix of equity and debt that maintains gearing at the UUG level within our target range, which is one of the lowest in the sector.
+We maintain a robust capital structure, with a responsible mix of equity and debt that maintains gearing within our target range, which is one of the lowest in the sector.
 We have clear and transparent hedging policies covering credit, liquidity, interest rate, inflation and currency risk, and these are aligned with the regulatory model.